-Mold can smell wet, rotten, or stale.
+Mold and mildew in air vents and ducts can smell wet, rotten, or stale.
 If you notice a recurring problem, particularly in areas with poor ventilation or a lot of moisture, get it checked out right away.

 VISIBLE MOLD.
 Look for the first signs of mold around AC vents, in the ducts and in the drip pans.
 Condenser coils pull moisture out of the air and into drip pans, and if these become clogged they create the perfect environment for mold to grow.